 HeadReach was operational up until the summer of this year.
 Thanks to the marketing automation systems that we had in place, the site was still generating new visits, trials, and paying customers although slightly declining with the time.

 After almost a year of running in zombie mode (live but not actively developed) we wanted to put closure on the project and approached one of our competitors.

 After some back and forth, we agreed to sell the user base and marketing assets to LeadFuze which ultimately put an end to our startup journey with HeadReach.

 I can’t disclose the acquisition price, but I’d say that selling HeadReach was much better than killing it in the shadows.

-If you intend on selling your SaaS product I highly encourage you to get in touch with Thomas from FE International.
-I met Thomas in person on the last LTV Conference in London and I can vouch that he knows his thing.
-It’s a huge topic but a good starting place is this article on how to value your SaaS business.
+If you intend to sell your SaaS product, I highly encourage you to get in touch with Thomas from FE International.
+I met Thomas in person at the last LTV Conference in London, and I can vouch that he knows his thing.

 After a short retreat from the startup scene and flirting with a few unsuccessful product ideas, we’re finally back on track working on our next big thing.